Seed by Joanna Walsh

 The limited edition of Seed is presented in a case and includes the paperback edition along with seven illustrated chapbooks.
 Each chapbook contains a disentangled narrative vine from the novel.
 The chapbooks are saddle stitched.
 The author has created original artwork to accompany the text.
 Three limited edition prints will be included in each set.

-You can pre-order a limited edition from No Alibis Bookshop
+You can buy a limited edition from No Alibis Bookshop

 Play Joanna's 'spontaneous-looking generative artwork inspired by fractal natural forms' Thicket